 - Heavy lifting

 - Sleeping on your side.
-Try to sleep on your back.
-If you must sleep on your side, sleep on the unoperated side, with a pillow under your operated leg – to hold that leg level with the body.
+Instead, try sleeping on your back.
+If you have to sleep on your side, lie on the unoperated side and place a pillow under your leg operated on to keep it held leg level with your body.

 What Should You Expect From Post-Operative Physical Therapy?